Pediatric and Adolescent Gynecology Fellowship

 • To develop research interests and have the opportunity to present at a scientific meeting

-• To become an educator of residents and medical students by translating complex concepts
+• To become an educator of the public, patients, residents and medical students by translating complex concepts

 • To prepare the fellow for a career in the field of Pediatric and Adolescent Gynecology